 How to resize an image in Python

-Learn to resize images in Python.
-This guide covers various methods, tips, real-world applications, and how to debug common errors.
+Learn how to resize images in Python.
+Explore different methods, tips, real-world applications, and how to debug common errors.

 How to resize an image in Python